GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 Enter identity verification.
 When you reach the phone number step, use phone number 703-555-5555.
 Identity verification will fail.
 Retry, using the same phone number, until you are rate-limited.
-(Ignore the nattering at you about using a different phone number.)
+Ignore the message about using a different phone number.

 ### UI effects